Relationsinstitutet/myko/myko/README.md

 The app is currently hosted on Netlify which automatically builds the app with the config specified in [`netlify.toml`](./netlify.toml).

+The Sanity tokens used in production are added as environment variables in Netlify and stored in RI:s password vault.

 ### Production preview

 To create a production version of your app: